 It isn't easy running a farm nor, by extension, a farming business.
-Couple that with extensive year-to-year volatility, and that may well be why there are no publicly-traded U.S. farming companies - forcing investors to make do with input companies like Mosaic (MOS), DuPont (DD), and Deere (DE) or crop/commodity-specific ETFs.
+Couple that with extensive year-to-year volatility, and that may well be why there are no publicly-traded U.S. farming companies - forcing investors to make do with input companies like Mosaic (NYSE:MOS), DuPont (NYSE:DD), and Deere (NYSE:DE) or crop/commodity-specific ETFs.
 That's really too bad, though, because for all of the year-to-year risk and volatility in farming, the long-term potential of land value appreciation can be considerable.

 That makes Brazil an interesting opportunity.
 Unlike the U.S., there are multiple publicly-traded farm operators in Brazil, including Adecoagro (NYSE:AGRO), Brasilagro (NYSE:LND), Cresud (NASDAQ:CRESY) (which is technically an Argentine company, but...

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|